meng89/ipodshuffle/docs/tools/sync.rst

 sync
 ====

-.. program-output:: python3 -m ipodshuffle.tools.teresa sync --help
+.. program-output:: tools/teresa sync --help
-   :cwd: ../../

 structure of source, see